AmitKumar7138/NLP_projects/README.md

 # NLP_projects
-Small projects related to NLP
+Small projects related to sentimentral Analysid from text data using NLP.